pypa/distlib/docs/depgraph.rst

 we write it to a file, and then we generate a PNG image using the :program:`dot` command-line tool::

     from distlib.depgraph import graph_to_dot
     with open('output.dot', 'w') as f:
         # only show the interesting distributions, skipping the disconnected ones
         graph_to_dot(graph, f, skip_disconnected=True)

 We can create the final picture using:

 .. code-block:: sh

-   $ dot -Tpng output.dot > output.png
+   $ dot -T png output.dot > output.png

 An example result is: